Chapter 33: Rescued – 159 AK, Early Winter to 160 AK, Late Winter

 Dwain bowed and exited swiftly.

 Sagen looked out the window.
-The first hint of sunrise was lightening the horizon as a chill breeze carried the promise of more snow.
+The first hint of sunrise lightened the horizon as a chill breeze carried the promise of more snow.
 He prayed it wasn’t an omen.

 Owakar remained bowed over in apparent anguish, just as he’d been when the Warrior stalked off.
 It was essential he do nothing to alert the fallen angel to the mistakes being made and its sudden reversal of fortune.

 Owakar stifled a laugh.
-He’d not foreseen what was happening, not even as a possibility.
+He’d not foreseen what happened, not even as a possibility.
 Then again, he did not understand evil and its self-destructive ways.

 Lorness – Caileagh’s Workshop